-If your community is interested in pursuing UNESCO Global Geopark designation please contact Sarah Gamble, Chair of the Canadian Geoparks Network (CGN).
+If your community is interested in pursuing UNESCO Global Geopark designation please contact Frances Heydeman, Chair of the Canadian Geoparks Network (CGN).
 Reaching out will provide you an opportunity to review the process and have a good understanding of the deliverables.
 To officially become an Aspiring Geopark in Canada a letter of intent must be submitted to the CGN for approval and this process will be explained when you contact us.

 Please note, the word UNESCO cannot be used in any materials until your area has been designated a UNESCO Global Geopark.
 During the development stage, your area should be referred to as an “Aspiring Geopark”.

 There is a two-step process for first-time evaluations.
 The two steps are the same but executed by two different entities: the CGN and UNESCO

 Firstly, the CGN will audit all applications and provide an onsite evaluation.
 Based on feedback and readiness, the application will then be submitted to UNESCO Headquarters for the same process.
 Minimally, this process takes three years and average is five years.
 All aspiring Canadian Geoparks must submit their application to the CGN before submitting to UNESCO.

 Applications may be submitted at any time, but the ideal time is during fall or winter (no later than 31 March) if the objective is to have an onsite evaluation in the following summer.
 This facilitates the planning of onsite evaluations of successful applications for the following year.
 The application must be concise and comprehensive, not exceeding 50 pages (including photos and maps) in either English or French.